MCT-master/mct-master.github.io/README.md

 Existing news entries can also be easily edited by navigating to the file with the Github web interface and clicking on **Edit this file** (i.e., the icon with a pencil).
 When changes are committed to the `master` branch the post will be automatically updated on the site.

-Images and other assets (e.g. css, files, javascript files) can be organized in the [assets folder](https://github.com/MCT-master/mct-master.github.io/tree/master/assets).
+Images and other assets (e.g. css, video files (with a reasonable size), pdf files, javascript files) can be organized in the [assets folder](https://github.com/MCT-master/mct-master.github.io/tree/master/assets).

-## Examples of similar masters
+## Inspirational examples of similar masters

 * https://www.smc.aau.dk
 * https://www.upf.edu/web/smc
 * http://www.gtcmt.gatech.edu
 * http://ied17.rca.ac.uk

-## Examples of blogs
+## Inspirational examples of blogs

 * https://rcaied.tumblr.com: Here's an example of a mostly visual blog from a master (master in information experience design from RCA).